 Each seminar qualifies for one graduate hour credit in economics from the University of Colorado, Colorado Springs.
-Registration information, as well as the assignment for the graduate credit, is provided onsite at each program.
+Registration information, as well as the assignment for the graduate credit, is provided on site at each program.

-FTE One Day topics are:
+FTE One Day topics include:

 - Issues of International Trade/Understanding Global Economic Issues – for teachers incorporating global economic concepts into their classes.
 Focus is on current issues.
 Highly interactive with both content and pedagogical instruction.

 - Fundamentals of Environmental Economics – for upper elementary through high school teachers who teach science and social science.
 No prior economics background required.

 - Rejuvenating Your Economics Classroom – for new and experienced teachers of economics or those who want to infuse economic concepts into their classes.
 Uses simulations/case studies.

 The One Day seminars may be offered in partnership with State Councils/Centers for Economic Education, as well as individual school districts.
 (Please see the co-sponsor link at the right for details.)